By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Content Topics Covered

-Next, we compared the different curriculum topics for which each robot kit can serve as a starting point.
-Engineering Design has been included in the Next Gen Science Standards for every grade level from kindergarten to 12th grade.
-These standards, unfortunately, are often overlooked, so we placed the most value on kits that allow your kids to engage in creative problem solving and an iterative design process, in addition to covering the fundamentals of programming, electronics, and mechanical components.
+Next, we compare the different curriculum topics for which each robot kit can serve as a starting point.
+Engineering design is included in the Next Gen Science Standards for every grade level from kindergarten to 12th grade.
+These standards, unfortunately, are often overlooked, so we placed the most value on kits that allow your kids to engage in creative problem-solving and an iterative design process, in addition to covering the fundamentals of programming, electronics, and mechanical components.

 The Ultimate 2.0 gives you plenty of options to work on software, mechanical, and engineering design, as well as circuits and electronics with its plethora of included sensors.